Signs You May Already Be an Atheist and Other Magical Tales

 The Humility of Loudmouth Know-it-all Asshole Atheists

 You don’t have to be brave or a saint, a martyr, or even very smart to be an atheist.
 All you have to be able to say is “I don’t know.”
 I remember sitting in a room full of skeptics when I first heard Christopher Hitchens say, “Atheists don’t have saints and we don’t have martyrs.”
 I’m a little afraid to put that in quotes, because no matter how brilliantly I remember any Hitchens phrase, when I go back and check, what he said was better than I remember.
-He is better at speaking off...see more
+He is better at speaking off the top of his... see more